BobGenom/arduino_sketches/RCX2_IR_Programmer1/README.md

  80 secs.

-This is, because producing the carrier 38khz when sending a data byte over IR is done busy waiting and not using interupts.
+This is, because producing the carrier 38khz when sending a data byte over IR is done busy waiting and not using interrupts.
 All timing values in function send(data) are manualy optimized for a 16MHz ATMega328p.
-So this (not using interupts) is a more generic solution which should work on many Arduino flavours.
+So this (not using interrupts) is a more generic solution which should work on many Arduino flavours.

-A future version might use interupts and could be able to do transmission in full duplex to speed up data transfer.
+A future version might use interrupts and could be able to do transmission in full duplex to speed up data transfer.